dna-storage-lab/DNAStorage_LCRC/README.md

 The software implements an accompanying indexing and progressive recovery framework with specialized long composite ranging codes (LCRCs) for massive DNA data storage.
 The LCRC is constructed from a limited number of short component codes (SCCs) of similar lengths and partitioned to index massive DNA strands and to enable progressive error correction using fast correlation and robust alignment.
 The software is implemented in C/C++ and runs on Linux.
 The software supports the following core functions:

-1. Decoding for data storage with oligo pools of different scales (small-scale, medium-scale).
+1. Decoding for data storage with oligo pools of different scales (small-scale and medium-scale).
 2. Rapid readout from short nanopore reads with read-by-read decoding.

 <div align="center">